search icon

 • Saving money on taxes

-• Giving you control over your business’s legal entity type
+• Giving the owners control over the business’s legal entity type

-If you don’t have a corporate charter, then the state may treat your business like a general partnership.
+If business owners didn’t have a corporate charter, then the state may treat their business like a general partnership.
 Under a general partnership, the business owner may be on the hook for the business’s debts.

 Corporate Charter Considerations

-When writing your corporate charter, here are some things to keep in mind:
+When writing a corporate charter, here are some things for entrepreneurs to keep in mind:

-• The name of your business (and whether the name is available)
+• The name of the business (and whether the name is available)

-• The type of business you would like to form
+• The type of business the owner wants to form

-• Who your business’s registered agent will be
+• Who the business’s registered agent (For more information, please see the What is a Registered Agent? page) will be

-• Where you would like your business to receive its important legal documents
+• Where the business will receive its important legal documents

-• The type of ownership structure you would like your business to have
+• The type of ownership structure the business will have

 Other Names for a Corporate Charter